matrix-org/matrix-spec-proposals/proposals/4095-bundled-url-previews.md

 could also extend `/preview_url` with a parameter to request a persistent URI.

 #### Receiving messages with `m.url_previews`
-If an object in the list contains only `matrix:matched_url` and no other fields, receiving clients should fall back to the old behavior of requesting a preview using `/preview_url`.
+If an object in the list contains only `matrix:matched_url` or `og:url` (but not both) and no other fields, receiving clients should fall back to the old behavior of requesting a preview using `/preview_url`.

 Clients may choose to ignore bundled data and ask the homeserver for a preview even if bundled data is present, as a security measure against faking preview